finos/FDC3/website/README.md

 Note: make sure that you add your new logo to the docs/assets folder first - this is a separate image repository from the "website" part.

+# users.json

+iOS doesn't currently (July 2019) support .webp image files - so use .png - and force the code to use .png as well

 # Full Documentation

 Full documentation can be found on the [website](https://docusaurus.io/).